 Using Virtru with Microsoft Outlook, you’ll be able to revoke the message at any time — even after it has been read.
 It won’t matter what server the message is on, what mail client they use, or how much time has passed.
 Virtru also makes it easy to re-authorize the message, if you change your mind.
-Click the the blue eye icon above the email, and the recipient will be able to read the email again.
+Click the blue eye icon above the email, and the recipient will be able to read the email again.

 Don’t Just Recall an Outlook Email – Take Complete Control of Your Data

 Virtru has plenty of other user-friendly features to give you more control over your Outlook emails.
 Have a sensitive email that only certain people should see?
-Use the Disable Forward feature to prevents recipients from passing it on — if the recipient does attempt to forward it, anyone who receives the message will not be able to see the forwarded part.
+Use the Disable Forward feature to prevent recipients from passing it on — if the recipient does attempt to forward it, anyone who receives the message will not be able to see the forwarded part.

 Have a message that you don’t want to leave sitting around forever?
 Use Virtru to set an expiration date, after which the recipient won’t be able to read the message.
 And, of course, Virtru uses email encryption to protect email, ensuring that only the people you send them to can see them.
 Whether you’re an attorney protecting your client or a regular citizen who values privacy, it just makes sense.

 Better Email Control for Everyone

 The average employee sends over 10,000 emails every year.
 With all that information flowing in and out, you don’t have time to think out every communication carefully.

 Sooner or later, someone is bound to slip up and send the wrong information to the wrong person.
 And that’s not even counting the risk of hacks and data breaches, which can quickly turn sensitive private information into public knowledge.
 You might be great at damage control, but how far will it get you if your email is hacked?
 Get Virtru, and you’ll have the tools you need to mitigate your risk and take action right away.